Governors Information

 Her official email address is chair@bassingbourn.cambs.sch.uk.

-The Vice Chair of Governors is Mr John Carter.
+The Vice Chair of Governors is Rachel Butterworth.

 Introduction and purpose